nginx/unit-docs/source/configuration.rst

       - Description

     * - :samp:`processes`
-      - Object, lists per-app process statistics.
+      - Object; lists per-app process statistics.

     * - :samp:`requests`
-      - Object, similar to :samp:`/status/requests`, but includes only the data for the specific app.
+      - Object; similar to :samp:`/status/requests`, but includes only the data for the specific app.

 Example: